Louis L. Manderino Library

 Library faculty are eager to help your students use our resources for your assignments.
-We would welcome an invitation to present library research sessions to your classes.
-We are also available to meet with you individually, or with your department.
+We would welcome an invitation to present library instruction sessions to your classes in order to facilitate effective use of library resources.
+Students can also schedule appointments to meet with a librarian for individual research assistance.

 In addition to helping students, librarians are also available to assist faculty with their research needs.
 If you cannot find what you need, talk to one of the research librarians.
 We will be glad to help!

 Can't find what you want in Manderino resources?
-There are two primary ways to get materials from other libraries.
+There are options for getting materials from other libraries.

-BOOKS ONLY: Use E-ZBorrow to locate and request books (not articles) from about 50 academic libraries in PA, WV, NJ, and NY.
+TO REQUEST BOOKS, there are two options.
+1) E-ZBorrow allows you to locate and request books (only, no articles) from more than 50 academic libraries in PA, WV, NJ, and NY.
 Requesting is simple, online, and the books are sent to Manderino Library in just a few days.
+If E-ZBorrow fails to find your book, use the 2) Interlibrary Loan Book Request Form to ask our staff to try and find the book in another library.

-ARTICLES AND BOOKS: For articles and books you can't find through E-ZBorrow, you can use our online forms to request them from virtually anywhere.
-Visit our Interlibrary Loan page for more details.
-The library provides articles via Interlibrary Loan at no charge to faculty, students, and staff.
-Books are normally free, although dissertations often are not.
+Requesting articles from other libraries is provided at no charge to faculty, students, and staff.
+Books are normally available for free, although dissertations often are not.
 Patrons, including faculty, are responsible for these fees.

 Today's library is constantly changing.
 The library has several outlets to keep you up-to-date on what's new in the library.